Tools & Resources

 For Communication

-Para Los Niños has clear guidelines and many tools to best share your work, gain more attention, and manage media requests.
-Your compliance is critical to PLN continuing to be a leader in Los Angeles education and mental health supports.
+Para Los Niños’ brand guidelines and tools help everyone to best share our work, shine a light on our community, and encourage partners to work alongside us.
+Your compliance is critical to ensuring that staff, communities and supporters alike understand and can take part in the full breadth of our programs and services.
 Links to logos, photos, and templates are all within the PLN network for staff usage only.

-Each interaction with our communities is a reflection on our work and our impact; through flyers, letters, photos, signage, and speaking we can elevate our brand and our work.
-Our impact deserves to be shown in the best light and with the same level of standards we give to those we serve.
+Each interaction with our communities is a reflection on our work and our impact; through flyers, letters, photos, signage, and speaking we can elevate our brand and expand our work.

-Please use this page and resources to help amplify our work and our success.
+Please use this page and resources to help amplify this amazing work we do, together.

 Logo Files